 All trainees enroll in the Biophysics Seminar course each semester and complete a course in Research Ethics (usually in the 1st year).
-Trainees who enter the UW-Madison as Biophysics Ph.D. candidates naturally take the required Biophysics core courses (Biophysics Degree Handbook), augmented by additional coursework in more specialized areas.
-Trainees who are pursuing the Ph.D. in other departments are also required to complete the Biophysics core courses as part of the minor requirement for the Ph.D.
+Trainees also take the required Biophysics core courses (Biophysics Degree Handbook), augmented by additional coursework in more specialized areas.

 The Biophysics Seminar course focuses on exciting topics from the current biophysics literature.
 Each week the group dissects a recent research paper, with one student providing an overview talk to stimulate discussion.
 In each semester, the papers are selected from three distinct topics chosen by the students and three participating faculty.
 This interactive forum builds community among biophysics students and faculty.
 Seminar participants make at least one oral presentation to the group each year, an important means of sharpening communication skills.

 The Research Ethics course requirement is generally met by taking the Microbiology 901 course Responsible Conduct of Research.
 It follows a “case scenario” format in which the trainees participate in the discussion and dissection of such pertinent issues as mentor-trainee relationships, authorship, data ownership, manipulation of data, human subjects, and others.
 The MBTP further reinforces this area of training by devoting a Biophysics Evening meeting each year to a topic in research ethics.